Approximation algorithms for the MAXSPACE advertisement problem: Introduction

-\citet{dawande2003performance} define three special cases of MAXSPACE:~MAX$_w$,~MAX$_{K|w}$~and~MAX$_s$.
+In the literature, there are works regarding approximation and exact algorithms for MINSPACE and MAXSPACE.
+Also, some special cases of these problems where defined by~\citet{dawande2003performance}.
 In~MAX$_w$, every ad has the same frequency $w$.
 In~MAX$_{K|w}$, every ad has the same frequency~$w$, and the number of slots~$K$ is a multiple of~$w$.
-And, in MAX$_s$, every ad has the same size $s$.
-In an analogous way, they define three special cases of MINSPACE:~MIN$_w$,~MIN$_{K|w}$~and~MIN$_s$.
+Moreover, in MAX$_s$, every ad has the same size $s$.
+Analogously, they define three special cases of MINSPACE:~MIN$_w$,~MIN$_{K|w}$~and~MIN$_s$.